siberianfox/g2wiki/Home.md

 Welcome to the g2 wiki!

 This wiki documents the TinyG ARM port, which (at least for now) we are calling TinyG2.
 TinyG2 is really in alpha as not all of [TinyG's](https://github.com/synthetos/TinyG) features are in it yet, but we have been banging on it for a few months now and it's pretty stable for what it does do.
-(See this page for differences)

 This wiki serves as a user and programmer manual, and documents progress on the project.
 We (Synthetos) maintain it, but it's an open wiki.
 If you want to post wiki-type stuff, feel free to do it here.
 Please let us know via a github Issue if it's anything that needs active attention - Issues are good for requested changes, discussions and bona-fide software bugs.